anth0nieto/calculator_project/PROMPTS.md

 between them I read, edited and rewrote the generated code by hand.
 Several prompts start by pointing at something I had already written — *"I already created the Add function, do the rest"*, *"you can use the checkResult method I wrote as a guide"* — because the AI was working inside a structure that already existed.
+Some pieces, such as the `/health` endpoint, were written directly without a prompt at all.

 I also used AI to draft the READMEs, guided section by section: I specified what each part had to contain and corrected the output wherever it was inaccurate or claimed more